naobservatory/mgs-pipeline/README.md

 ### Data storage

-At each stage data will be stored in an S3 bucket.
+At each stage data will be stored in an S3 bucket on AWS.
 The structure is:

     s3://nao-mgs/
       [studyId]/